macgregor/alexandria/README.md

 ## Remotes
-Remotes are hosting platforms to upload converted files to.
+Remotes are hosting platforms to upload convertedPath files to.
 This will almost always be a rest interface for interacting with the platform's api.

 ## CLI